Drosophila sechellia: Morinda fruit

-Drosophila sechellia are known to preferentially lay eggs on toxic Morinda fruits.
 Research has shown that a mutation in the gene that inhibits egg production is associated with a reduction in L-DOPA; L-DOPA is a precursor of the fertility-regulating hormone dopamine.
 Morinda fruits are rich in L-DOPA, owing to their usually insecticidal capacities.
 Drosophila sechellia fertility is reliant on the L-DOPA found in Morinda fruit, and as a result Drosophila sechellia reproduces solely on these toxic fruits.
 Recent research found that reduced expression of a newly discovered gene, Esterase 6 (Est6), is an important element of the genetic underpinnings behind the adaptation of D. Sechellia to feed on Morinda fruits.